hkim07/extract_misinformation_candidate_tweets/README.md

     * For example, if you run `python collect_parents.py -n 10`, only parents of top 10 replies in terms of similarity will be obtained.
     * JSON files will be stored in the folder `/parents`.

-6) Run `merge.py` to concatenate tweet replies and their parents in a dataframe.
+6) Run `merge.py` to concatenate tweet replies and their parents in a dataframe `./res/merged.csv`.
 Now, it is time to examine whether misinformation about COVID-19 exists in parents of replies having similar context with accurate information.
     * Self-replies are excluded as we expect volunteer fact checkers correct other users' posts containing misinformation.
     * For obtaining better results, parents related to COVID-19 and antibiotics should be examined.
 Searching parents that have context-specific keywords may help to reduce the search space.
     * Several tweets contain misinformation about COVID-19 and antibiotics.
 For example, a tweet (ID = 1221440124912713730) claimed that an antibiotics therapy is effective against COVID-19 and another tweet (ID = 1221334540993478656) raised a conspiracy theory that COVID-19 was created by the China to sell more antibiotics.